Introduction

 The portfolio template is custom design to showcase your project.
 You can add multiple projects to your site.
 Each project will be shown using a card layout.
 Adding a project requires uploading a cover image and creating a Markdown file.

-1. Upload a cover image for your project and click Commit changes….
+1. Select a cover image for your project.
 The project images are shown as horizontal cards, so choose an appropriate image with a landscape layout.
+You can drag-and-drop the image file to the docs/assets/images/ folder in Visual Studio Code.

 1. The template comes with a sample-project.md file with suggested sections for a project.
-Open the file and click on the Raw button.
-Copy the URL.
+Open the file and copy its content.
 We will use this to prompt an LLM Assistant to help us draft the project page.

 1. Go to Claude AI and start a new chat.
 Enter a prompt shown below, replacing the image name and file path with your own.
 Claude will ask you questions about the project and share as much information as you can.
 You can optionally attach your project report or add a link with information about your project.
 Once the content is created, click the Copy button.